- Departments & Offices

 2022 PREA Audit Report

 Inmates who are currently being sexually abused or harassed are encouraged to talk to a staff member.
 This will allow for the quickest response.
-Inmates receive information on how to report sexual abuse and harassment through inmate orientation, posters, handbooks, and ongoing communication.
+Inmates receive information on reporting sexual abuse and harassment through inmate orientation, posters, handbooks, and ongoing communication.
 Inmates may report in person, through the PREA hotline number, or through the grievance system.

 Additional Ways to Report